 Please refer to our letter DBS.
 FrMC.
 BC.
-No.6 /23.04.001/2006-07 dated July 25, 2006 forwarding the Master Circular on 'Frauds - Classification and Reporting'.
-The Master Circular has been updated as on June 30, 2007 and has been placed on the web-site of the Reserve Bank of India (www.rbi.org.in).
+No.15 /23.04.001/2008-09 dated July 01, 2008 forwarding the Master Circular on 'Frauds - Classification and Reporting'.
+It may be noted that the Master Circular consolidates and updates all the instructions issued during the year since the date of the last Master Circular dated July 1, 2008.
+The Master Circular also incorporates instructions contained in certain clarifications issued by RBI to banks during the course of the year.
+The Master Circular has been updated as on June 30, 2009 and has been placed on the web-site of the Reserve Bank of India (www.rbi.org.in).